siddhero97/CS436I-Memofy/README.md

   - Implement FeedAlert (Frontend/Backend)
   - Create Figma designs
   - Implement initial CRUD setup for Fridges and Items (Backend)
+  - Implementation of Fridge/User/Item relationship schema and setup for CRUD functionality on the server side.
+  - Implementation of FridgeBar Client and server.

 **Kwan**
   - Setup React code and npm libraries (Frontend)